marcyroz/marcyroz/README.md

 ## 🏷 Rest...
 🎨 I'm a front-end developer in the making, currently in college and working as a freelancer with web development, design, and animation.
 I love building interfaces that are not just functional, but also visually meaningful.

-💻 I work mainly with JavaScript, TypeScript, React, Angular, HTML, CSS and tools like Tailwind, MUI, and Sass.
+💻 I work mainly with TypeScript, React, Next, and tools like Tailwind, MUI, and Sass.
 I'm also into visual storytelling, so I often blend code with illustration and motion to bring projects to life.

 🚀 Right now, I'm focused on deepening my knowledge in Next Js, sharpening my UI/UX design skills, and contributing to projects where I can grow and make a real impact.